 Activity options -- rafting, wildlife watching, hiking, biking etc.

 We've debated among ourselves, researched expert views and polled our colleagues and fellow travelers around the world, to score each river for these qualities.
-We think we've put together a pretty great bucket list for inland water babies.

 15. Volga River (Russia)